letswritetw/en-letswrite-tw/content/posts/medium-lazyload/index.md

 The following is the html of image block div:

+{{< gist letswritetw 4e839fabcaf7b39383498cf73dc8afb2 >}}

-<script src="https://gist.github.com/auguston/4e839fabcaf7b39383498cf73dc8afb2.js"></script>Here is the SASS that I let the background-image fill the div:
+Here is the SASS that I let the background-image fill the div:

+{{< gist letswritetw 1fc830f2d3537ebe048eb4165f785b70 >}}

-<script src="https://gist.github.com/auguston/1fc830f2d3537ebe048eb4165f785b70.js"></script>Because the background-image is directly inline html, so I only deal with size and postion.
+Because the background-image is directly inline html, so I only deal with size and postion.

 It is important to note that height should be set to 0.

 16:9, 4:3, both them are computed by (9/16) \* 100, (3/4) \* 100.
 If your image out of those sizes, use js to get the width and height of the div and mathematically calculate: (height/width) \* 100.

-### <span class="ez-toc-section" id="javascript"></span>JavaScript<span class="ez-toc-section-end"></span>
+### JavaScript

 I use jQuery and ES6 to code JavaScript:

+{{< gist letswritetw 084f07341d6bae554ba9b90c413f1bbc >}}

-<script src="https://gist.github.com/auguston/084f07341d6bae554ba9b90c413f1bbc.js"></script>First, I deal width free size images which means it doesn’t belong to 16:9 || 4:3.
+First, I deal width free size images which means it doesn’t belong to 16:9 || 4:3.
 But we need back-end IT to render the width and height of image to data-width and data-height.

 Second, I use [waypoint](http://imakewebthings.com/waypoints/) to listen to each image scrolled to the window.